austin-2018/GitHub.io/sensors/note1.md

 1. **using Sensors.Dht;GpioPin pin = GpioController.GetDefault().OpenPin(4, GpioSharingMode.Exclusive);**
 1. Then pass this pin to the constructor of the Dht11 class and specify the GPIO Pin Drive Mode.
 This allows you to decide whether you will add your own pull-up resistor.
 1. **Dht11 dht11 = new Dht11(_pin, GpioPinDriveMode.Input);**
+1. To get a reading from the device use the GetReadingAsync method.
+1. **DhtReading reading = await dht11.GetReadingAsync().AsTask();**
+1. There is an overload that allows the maximum retry value to be specified.
+The default value is 20.
+This specifies how many attempts to make to read the sensor before giving up and returning a failed reading.
+1. The DhtReading structure is defined as: public value struct DhtReading
+{
+  bool TimedOut;
+  bool IsValid;
+  double Temperature;
+  double Humidity;
+  int RetryCount;
+};